tytydraco/yessleep/out/Im_an_Arctic_Researcher_We_Accidentally_Released_Something_Trapped_in_the_Ice_Part_1.md

 On this particular evening, I'm engrossed in transcribing my interview with Katak, an elderly self-proclaimed shaman, boasting about harpooning a seal the size of a walrus, when a soft, slightly raspy voice broke my concentration.
 “Dr. Kalluk?”

 Looking up from my work, I met the gaze of a young woman at the far end of my table.
 Her face was brightened by a warm smile.
-Her luminous blue eyes shimmered with an indescribable intensity, and a tangle of chestnut hair escaped from under her woolen beanie.
+Her luminous blue eyes shimmered with an indescribable intensity, and a tangle of auburn hair escaped from under her woolen beanie.

 “I'm sorry?”
 I replied, removing my headphones.